 Besides the excellent home-cooked meals, it is always rewarding to see the same patients the next time you go to that country.
 A memorable event for me was in a slum in New Delhi, where a patient I had seen the year before with tuberculosis came back to let me know that, after nine months of treatment, he was cured.

 Being able to serve the Buddhist monks, both male and female, in Thailand was an amazing experience for all of team members.
 The monks are such kind and caring people.

 For me, the best reward of all is to watch the team provide quality care to needy people.
 The people treated are so appreciative of the care.
 NP students often comment, “I learned more on this trip than what I learned during my rotations in the U.S.” I think the reason for that comment is because they are able to work with a multidisciplinary team seeing patients in rapid succession over a short, but intense, period of time.
 As a team member, you encounter diseases that are rarely seen or never seen in the U.S. You also learn about local treatments that work; for example, drops of breast milk in each nostril to treat migraines.
 There are amazing treatments being used around the world that could help us in the U.S.

 Take the challenge of joining a medical mission and serving in low-resource countries.
 Although you will give a lot of yourself, the rewards you will receive are unmeasurable.
 COVID-19 has disrupted four of the planned humanitarian missions for this year, and my team members and I are eager to get out there and serve.

 The World Health Assembly has designated 2020 the International Year of the Nurse and the Midwife.
 The American Association of Nurse Practitioners® (AANP) is committed to building awareness of the role of nurses, including advanced practice registered nurses (APRNs) and is working to develop the next generation of nursing leaders through training and leadership opportunities.
-AANP is pleased to announce its participation and encourages you to get involved by sharing your story!
+AANP is pleased to announce its participation and encourages you to get involved!